How to Create an Effective Email Marketing Campaign for your HVAC BusinessBy My Service Depot on Wednesday, December 20, 2017

 Finalizing an Email Platform

 To launch your email marketing campaign, you need to decide on the platform that works best for your business.
-There are some email marketing platforms like MailChimp, Constant Contact, Hubspot or others that work exceptionally well.
+You can use an email marketing tool like MailChimp, Constant Contact, Hubspot or others.
+These all work exceptionally well.
 Signing up and using an email marketing platform will provide actionable data and insights you can use to optimize your campaign moving forward.

 Testing Email Subjects and Copy